UtrechtUniversity/IMAGE-LAND-LUE/docs/source/md_files/Land Cover Types.md

 19. Tropical woodland
 20. Tropical forest.

-Extensive grassland is the land cover type allocated to agricultural land, the productivity of which has fallen below 20% of the maximum productivity of each crop.
+Extensive grassland is the land cover type allocated to agricultural land when its productivity falld below 20% of the maximum productivity of each crop.

 ## Conversion
 The two types of land conversion currently implemented in IMAGE-LAND-LUE occur when agricultural land is abandoned (following a drop in crop demands) and when agricultural land is expanded.